junckerlab/MSD-readout/README.md

 # MSD-readout
 Two MATLAB codes for digital and analog MSD readouts

-Microfluidic sieve-detector for rapid capture and detectino of single molecules
+Microfluidic sieve and detector for rapid ultrasensitive assays with single-molecule sensitivity